Pick Axe Pete!

-Pickaxe Pete is a video game released in 1982 as cartridge number 43 for the Philips Videopac console.
-It was published in North America for the Magnavox Odyssey² as Pick Axe Pete!.
-In Brazil, it was re-branded as Didi na Mina Encantada (Didi in the Enchanted Mine) for the Odyssey, featuring the character Didi from the TV series Os Trapalhões on the game cover.
-Pickaxe Pete is a platform game that followed in the wake of Donkey Kong before the term existed; a 1982 issue of Joystik magazine labeled it a "climbing game".
-It was designed and programmed by Ed Averett, who wrote the majority of the games for the system.
+Pick Axe Pete!, known in Europe as Videopac 43 - Pickaxe Pete, is a 1982 platform video game released for the Magnavox Odyssey², also known as the Philips Videopac G7000.
+It was created by American programmer Ed Averett and his wife Linda and published by Philips.
+The player takes the role of the miner Pick Axe Pete who searching the Misty Mountain Mine for gold.
+A national high score competition was held at the 1982 World's Fair.
+In Brazil, it was titled Didi na Mina Encantada (Didi in the Enchanted Mine) based on the character Didi from the TV series Os Trapalhões.

-A U.S. national competition, "The Pick Axe Pete Pick-Off," was held at the World's Fair in October 1982.
+It is consistently compared with the arcade hit Donkey Kong, though most critics consider the gameplay to have made enough changes for the title to stand on its own.
+It is considered one of the best games for the Odyssey², especially by retrospective reviewers.
+While the gameplay is frequently praised as compelling and addictive, the graphics are often criticized as underwhelming.

 Gameplay

-The player controls a miner named Pickaxe Pete who starts in the middle of the screen with a pick-axe.
+The player controls a miner named Pick Axe Pete who is traversing the Misty Mountain Mine is search for gold.
+Pete starts in the middle of the screen with a pick-axe.
+Ladders occasionally appear and disappear which allow Pete to traverse the level's seven floors.
 There are three doors from which boulders emerge, bouncing down the mine-shafts.
-These doors also serve as exits for boulders that pass by.
+These doors also serve as exits for the boulders that pass by.
 Every time Pete destroys a boulder, he gains 3 points, although the axe wears out after a while and disappears.
 When two boulders collide, they explode, and out comes either a pick-axe which floats to the bottom of the screen, a key which floats to the top, or nothing.
-If Pete has no axe, the player can either jump over boulders (gaining him 1 point), or get to the bottom of the mine to retrieve a new axe (gaining a 5-point bonus).
-If Pete collects a key then he can enter the doors, which lead him to the next level.
-If Pete tries to enter a door without a key, he'll get stuck for a short period, after which he is ejected to one side.